Journal of the Academy of Nutrition and Dietetics

 - human resource management in all areas of dietetics

 Articles are expected to keep the registered dietitian nutritionist (RDN)/nutrition and dietetics technician, registered (NDTR) informed on health issues in nutrition that are becoming increasingly important to the profession.
-These manuscripts may range in length from 1,000 to 3,500 words, including references and can include up to four tables and - or figures.
+These manuscripts may range in length from 1,000 to 3,500 words, including references and can include up to four tables and/or figures.
 For an example of a Topics of Professional Interest article, please refer to: J Am Diet Assoc.
-2011;111(3):340-353.
+2011;111(3):340-353.Business of Dietetics

 This section provides practical and how-to insights into the workings of the business field, such as resume writing, legal knowledge, career tips, professional economic issues, mentoring issues, and leadership training.
 These manuscripts average between 850 and 2,000 words and can include up to four tables and figures.
 For an example of a Business of Dietetics article, please refer to: J Acad Nutr Diet.
 2012;112(11):1718-1723.

 Letters to the Editor-in-Chief may be submitted for consideration regarding manuscripts published within the past 6 months.
 Letters should generate productive discussion with the authors by objectively addressing key scientific factors or controversies that add important, constructive, well-documented points to the topic.
 Letters should be succinct, non-pejorative and no more than 500 words and can contain up to 20 references.
 As with other submissions, Letters should be submitted online and include an author page, funding disclosure, conflict of interest disclosure, and signed copyright/authorship form.
 All letters will be subjected to editorial review and decision before acceptance and may be sent for peer review at the discretion of the editor.
 When appropriate, authors of original articles will be given an opportunity to respond, and if they chose not to respond, this will be noted, following the Letter to the Editor.